Mauricio Dubon Player Props: Astros vs. Athletics

 Mauricio Dubon At The Plate

-- Dubon is batting .275 with 18 doubles, two triples, four home runs and 10 walks.
+- Dubon is hitting .271 with 18 doubles, two triples, four home runs and 10 walks.

-- Among the qualified hitters in MLB action, he ranks 37th in batting average, 126th in on-base percentage, and 121st in slugging.
+- Among qualified hitters in MLB, he ranks 44th in batting average, 132nd in on-base percentage, and 126th in slugging.

+- Dubon has picked up a hit in 58 of 79 games this season, with multiple hits 23 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.